jamesgrogers/jamesgrogers.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: AEThER postdoctoral fellow at UCLA.
+subtitle: University of California, Los Angeles #AEThER postdoctoral fellow at UCLA.

 profile:
   align: right